MayukhDg/BidWinnerAI_prod/SETUP.md

 1. Push your code to GitHub
 2. Import project in Vercel
-3. Add all environment variables
+3. Add all environment variables (including Inngest keys)
 4. Deploy
+5. After deploy, add your Vercel URL to Inngest dashboard

 ### Other Platforms

 Make sure to:
 - Set all environment variables
-- Configure webhook URLs for Clerk and Stripe
+- Configure webhook URLs for Clerk, Stripe, and Inngest
 - Ensure MongoDB Atlas allows connections from your deployment IP
 - Set `NEXT_PUBLIC_APP_URL` to your production URL